diegodhdev/appsumer-test/README.md

 Used src folder inside app as a default folder to separate logic from Laravel infrastructure and Custom classes

+Install composer dependencies and rename .env.example to .env

 ### Code for Weather exercise in app/src/ForeCasts
 - [Widget route](http://localhost)
 - [Api Documentation](https://localhost/api/documentation)